 Price: FREE.
 RAG runs on Qdrant (open-source) on my server.

-Pat's take: My second brain — and RAG is what makes it useful to agents.
-The problem: you've done hundreds of hours of research, but AI knows none of it.
-RAG solves this.
-My knowledge base is indexed into Qdrant.
-When agents need context — recipes, tea processing, competitor analysis — they query the vector database first.
-Result: AI content that sounds like me, references real research, and stays consistent across thousands of pieces.
-Setup is moderate (Obsidian + Docker + embedding model), but even Obsidian with a Claude plugin gets you 60% of the benefit.
+Pat’s take: My second brain — and RAG is what makes it useful to agents.
+The problem: you’ve done hundreds of hours of research, but AI knows none of it, and neither does a new hire on day one.
+RAG solves both.
+My knowledge base is indexed into Qdrant, so when agents need context — recipes, tea processing, competitor analysis — they query the vector database first.
+The result is AI content that sounds like me, references real research, and stays consistent across thousands of pieces — exactly the consistency you’d otherwise rely on a long-tenured assistant to hold.
+Even Obsidian with a Claude plugin gets you 60% of the benefit.

 Rating: 4.5/5